BernardQuatermass/exim-wiki/BugZilla.md

 You do need to set yourself up an account within BugZilla before you can create or change a bug report (including by email).
 You can view reports without requiring an account.

-Bug reports and changes are generally copied to the exim-dev [[Exim Mailing List]].
+Bug reports and changes are generally copied to the exim-dev [[mailing list|Exim Mailing Lists]].

 (Our bug tracking system is shared with PCRE).